WilsonKinyua/WilsonKinyua/README.md

 ---

-I am a Full Stack developer & UI/UX Designer based in Nairobi, Kenya.
+Full Stack developer & UI/UX Designer based in Nairobi, Kenya.
 I love solving problems with code.
 I love clean code and well written code.
 - 🌱 If you want to begin the journey of a web/application developer , I would recommend this course on [UDEMY](https://www.udemy.com/course/the-web-developer-bootcamp/) 🥳
 - 📝 I’m looking to collaborate on Frontend or backend projects.
 - 👯 Checkout my other github [WilsonKinyua](https://twitter.com/muthoniwilsonk)